MSc Accounting and FinanceFind a programme

 |Start date||September 2017|

-This is a specialist taught programme, which will advance your knowledge beyond the material that you will have encountered in your undergraduate studies.
-It is research-led and will draw heavily on academic literature as a means to enhance your ability to critically analyse technical aspects of accounting and finance practice and governance.
-In the first term you will explore contemporary issues in accounting and corporate finance and develop key skills in both quantitative and qualitative research methods.
-These skills will prepare you for the more advanced units taught in the second term.
+This taught programme is research-led and will draw heavily on academic literature as a means to enhance your ability to critically analyse technical aspects of accounting and finance practice and governance.
+In the first term you will explore contemporary issues in the accounting and finance research literatures and develop key skills in both quantitative and qualitative research methods that support these.
+This will prepare you for the more specialist elective units taught in the second term.
 The final part of the MSc is a research-based dissertation.
-For those planning on undertaking a PhD, either at Bristol or elsewhere, the dissertation represents an important bridge between taught and advanced research studies.
+For those planning on undertaking a PhD, either at Bristol or elsewhere, this dissertation represents an important bridge between taught and advanced research studies.